 Gift card breakage is income recognized due to the non-redemption of a portion of gift cards sold by the Company for which a liability was recorded in prior periods.
 Gifts cards are mainly used in the U.S. and Canada.
 The Company issues gift cards through one of its subsidiaries and is not required by law to escheat the value of unredeemed gift cards to the state in which the subsidiary is domiciled.
 Estimated breakage amounts are accounted for under the redemption recognition method and are classified as additional net revenues as the gift cards are redeemed.
-The Company's gift card breakage rate is approximately 5.7% and 4.7% for the U.S. retail business and Canadian retail business, respectively, based upon historical redemption patterns, which represents the cumulative estimated amount of gift card breakage from the inception of the electronic gift card program in late 2002.
-Based upon historical redemptions, over the period that remaining gift card values are redeemed.
+The Company's gift card breakage rate is approximately 5.7% and 4.7% for the U.S. retail business and Canadian retail business, respectively, based upon historical redemption patterns, which represents the cumulative estimated amount of gift card breakage from the inception of the electronic gift card breakage as a component of net revenue in proportion to actual gift card redemptions, over the period that remaining gift card values are redeemed.
 In fiscal 2015, fiscal 2014 and fiscal 2013, the Company recognized \$1.1 million, \$0.8 million and \$0.5 million of gift card breakage to revenue, respectively.
 Any future revisions to the estimated breakage rate may result in changes in the amount of breakage income recognized in future periods.